slackapi/deno-slack-api/docs/triggers/shortcut-triggers.md

 ```

-### Shortcut Unfurling
+### Link Unfurling
-A shortcut trigger can be used to create a shortcut which, when clicked or activated, will run through a workflow.
-When a shortcut trigger is created through the API, it's return object will include a shortcut_url parameter which can be pasted into Slack client and unfurled to reveal a shortcut link.
+A link trigger can be used to create a shortcut which, when clicked or activated, will run through a workflow.
+When a link trigger is created through the API, its return object will include a shortcut_url parameter which can be pasted into Slack client and unfurled to reveal a shortcut link.
 Clicking on this link will run through the associated workflow.

 ## Usage
 ### Example Shortcut Trigger With Shortcut Object